intlify/vue-i18n-extensions/docs/@intlify/vue-i18n-extensions-api.md

 #### Remarks

 Specify the API style of vue-i18n.
-If you use legacy API style (e.g. `$t`) at vue-i18n, you need to specify `legacy`. 'composable'
+If you use legacy API style (e.g. `$t`) at vue-i18n, you need to specify `legacy`.

+ 'composition'